-In addition to a specialized academic Master's degree, the «Teaching Diploma for Upper Secondary Education» program provides training in the methods and principles of teaching, enabling graduates to teach at upper secondary level.
+In addition to a subject-specific Master's degree, the «Teaching Diploma for Upper Secondary Education» program provides training in the methods and principles of teaching, enabling graduates to teach at upper secondary level.

 Table of contents

-In order to teach at upper secondary level, both a specialized academic education and training in didactics are required.
-You will find information on specialized academic education below.
+In order to teach at upper secondary level, both a subject-specific education and training in didactics are required.
+You will find information on subject-specific education below.

 Training in didactics takes place as part of the Teaching Diploma degree program.
 This is offered and administered by the Faculty of Arts and Social Sciences.
 For additional information, please see the website for the Teaching Diploma at the Institute of Education.

 You will find detailed information on the requirements for and admission to the Teaching Diploma for Upper Secondary Education program on the website of the Institute of Education.

 We recommend finding out about the admission requirements for the Teaching Diploma program as early as possible.
 Careful planning will give you the opportunity to incorporate the subject-specific requirements into your normal studies (Bachelor's and Master's programs).